Why Do We Sigh?

 In general, the experimenters noted that sighs are associated with a negative mood—a sign of disappointment, defeat, frustration, boredom, and longing.
 Not too surprising.
 In addition, the students reported that they sigh in public roughly as often as they do in private, suggesting that it may not be a form of communication, per se.

-In each of the four cases, participants imagined people to be sighing out of negative feelings ten times more often than for positive reasons.
+In each of the four cases, participants imagined people to be sighing from negative feelings 10 times more often than for positive reasons.
 Furthermore, when others sigh, it's perceived as sadness—but when we sigh, we do so out of frustration.

 Lastly, the experimenters presented the participants with one of two puzzles: one solvable but difficult, the other impossible (but seemingly simple).
 They were instructed to work as long as they'd like and to give up at any point if desired.
 Sighs were counted by observers.